 Style Purrpetrator is a raw food co-operative, providing premium quality raw to our clients.
 Please ask us if you would like to try raw meat for your babies.

-We carry Blue Ridge Beef, sourced by BestofBreedLLC.com in Chantilly Virginia.
+One of the favored brands is Blue Ridge Beef, sourced by BestofBreedLLC.com in Chantilly Virginia.
+Give John a call.

 Details regarding content and pricing is provided on request.
 It is a very reasonably priced, relative easy method of feeding and one that meets the required nutritional content for your feline.